Cockapoo health problems

 Sometimes, the kneecap will slot back into place after its dislocation, whereas in other cases, it will pop out and not want to go to its normal position.
 Most dogs will start to show signs of the conditions when they’re still pups, but symptoms can still manifest later on in their lives.

 The signs of a luxating patella will vary depending on the severity of the condition but usually include limping, skipping, and an abnormal sitting posture.

 This condition is mainly down to genetics but can be caused by trauma or an injury.
 To prevent luxating patella, it’s important to only buy from reputable breeders.

-The Cockapoo can also suffer from another genetic health problem that is hip dysplasia.
+The Cockapoo can also suffer from another genetic health problem - hip dysplasia.
 It is a serious joint deformity causing hip problems that can develop to be very painful and debilitating as the dog grows older.
-It is often only able to be remedied with costly orthopaedic surgeries or managed with medications and therapies such as physiotherapy and hydrotherapy.
+It is often only able to be remedied with costly orthopaedic surgeries or managed with medications and therapies, such as physiotherapy and hydrotherapy.